 Send Bacterial Meningitis Information - Students will not be permitted to attend Hoggie Days or register for classes unless valid documentation is on file with Student Health and Wellness.
 Valid vaccination records, affidavits or certificates should be sent to Student Health and Wellness by mail, in person or by fax at least 10 days prior to your orientation session.
 For more information on bacterial meningitis requirements, click here.

-Apply for Campus Housing/Request Housing Waiver- Students with less than 30 hours are required to live on campus unless they have been granted an exemption.
+Apply for Campus Housing/Request Housing Waiver- First time in college freshmen with less than 30 hours are required to live on campus unless they have been granted an exemption.
 If you decide to live on campus, you need to fill out a Housing Application.
 Go to University Housing and click on the Apply Now link on the right-hand side.
 Select which application you will need.
 Fill out the housing application and turn it in by e-mail (firstname.lastname@example.org) or mail to the address listed on the website.
 If you decide to live off campus, read the information provided on the Housing FAQ website to see if you qualify to live off campus.
 If you do, you must fill out the Residence Life Housing Exception Request and follow the steps to request a waiver.

 Accept Your Offer of Financial Aid- Go to Blue and Gold and log in.
 Click on Student and Financial Aid.
 Next, click on Financial Aid.
 Click on Award.
 Then, click on Award for Aid Year.
 Select the year you are apply for in the drop down box and click submit.
 Click on the Terms and Conditions tab.
 You MUST accept the terms and conditions before you can accept or reject an award offer.
 After you have accepted the terms and conditions, click on Accept Award offer.
 You may review your award package and accept or reject the offers on this page.
 Grants will automatically be disbursed IF you have accepted the terms and conditions.
 If you have been awarded a Direct Student Loan you will also need to complete loan entrance counseling and your master promissory note.
 For more information please click here.

 Check if you are TSI exempt – The Texas Success Initiative (TSI) requires students to be assessed in reading, writing and mathematical skills before enrolling in a Texas public college or university.
-Students are required to complete the Texas Success Initiative (TSI) assessment tests before enrolling at Texas A&M University-Kingsville unless exempt.
+Students are required to complete the Texas Success Initiative (TSI) assessment tests before enrolling at TAMUK unless exempt.
 Students are encouraged to take the placement testing before their new student orientation program so they will not miss any of the orientation program or have trouble registering for certain classes.
 For more information, click here.